- This topic has 0 replies, 1 voice, and was last updated 7 years, 8 months ago by .

 If you tie two small blocks to the Ama arms where they meet the hull and feed the sheet from the rear block, through the new forward block on one side, across the cockpit and then to the new block on the other side and back to the other rear sheet this gives a number of advantages:

-- It reduces the strain on the hands since the sheet wraps around the ratchet block further and so you can use thinner, lighter sheet rope.
+- It reduces the strain on the hands since the sheet wraps around the ratchet block further.

 - You’re less inclined to sit or stand on the sheet

-- The spinnaker sheet is situated in front of you next to the the jib sheet cleats so it makes gybing better (facing forward) and faster as all the sheet adjustments are in front.
+- The spinnaker sheet is situated in front of you next to the the daggerboard and jib sheet cleats so it makes gybing better (facing forward) and faster (as all the sheet adjustments are in front).

-- 12.5m of 6 or 8mm sheet rope (The cheap polyester rope available from hardware stores is water repellent and soft in the hands although it doesn’t last long).
+- 14m of 8-9mm sheet rope (The cheap 16 strand diamond braided polyester rope in 30m lengths available from hardware stores works well and is water repellent).
 Adjust the length to suit once you have tested your installation.
 You want it so that the sheets can lay on the tramp when the kite is furled.

 Tie the blocks to the front ama arms where they meet the deck.
 They need to be tied loose enough so that when the sheet is under load the blocks are above the edge of the deck to avoid wear on the sheet.